A. Residence Life Community Standards

 - Roosevelt housing is provided exclusively for the residents and their authorized guests.
 Resident hosts are expected to be present with their guests at all times.
 Allowing a person entrance into a building and leaving them unattended is prohibited.
 Residents are fully responsible for the conduct of their guests and for informing their guests of University rules and On Campus Housing regulations pertaining to conduct within the On Campus Housing community.
 Residents may be documented in lieu of the guest for violating University regulations.
 A guest is any person who accompanies a resident within or around the On Campus Housing community.
 Guests, or those wishing to be guests, may be required to leave the On Campus Housing community for violating University regulations or causing a disruption within the On Campus Housing community.

-- Residents are allowed to sign in no more than two guests at one time however, the total number of occupants permitted in a suite is 12.
+- Residents are allowed to sign in no more than one guest at one time however, the total number of occupants permitted in a suite is 6.
 Residents are expected to communicate with their room/suite mates to ensure gatherings do not exceed this limit.

 - Residents may accommodate overnight guests.
 Residents are expected to communicate with their roommates if they are inviting guests over.
 Roommates have the right to request that no guests are allowed in the room or suite.
 Residents are allowed no more than nine overnight visits in a month.
 Overnight hours begin at 12am and end at 6am.
 Residents may not host guests for more than three consecutive nights.